 Light and sound show: You can enjoy the Mewar Light and Sound show reciting the glorious history of the kings in both Hindi and English language.
 You can book your seat for 1 hour Hindi show for Rs 150-Rs250 (8.00P.M-9.00 P.M) and for English show the charges are high from Rs250-Rs500.

 Lunch and dinner: You can enjoy the meals at Garden restaurant inside the city palace that serve authentic Rajasthani food along with multicuisine at very reasonable rates.
 Reserve your seat for Rs 200 for adults and 150 for kids and enjoy the lavish food.

 Vintage Car collection preview: You can be proud spectators of the vintage Rolls Royce, Mercedes and all fancy machines used by the kings exhibited in City Palace at the cost of Rs 250 per person.

-Book your next holiday to the beautiful magnificent city of lakes Udaipur and celebrate life in the most authentic manner.
+Book your next holiday with LIH, the Best Rajasthan tour operator in India to the beautiful magnificent city of lakes Udaipur and celebrate life in the most authentic manner.